 Two pipes can fill a tank in 76 minutes if both are turned on.
 If only one is used, it would take 27 minutes longer for the smaller pipe to fill the tank than the larger pipe.
 How long will it take for the smaller pipe to fill the tank?
 (Round your answer to the nearest tenth)

-Let us say that the smaller pipe takes X minutes to fill the tank alone and the larger pipe takes.
+Let us say that the smaller pipe takes X minutes to fill the tank alone.

 Therefore in one minute, the smaller tap fills up of the tank

 The larger pipe fills the tank faster.
 The larger pipe takes 27 minutes less time than the smaller pipe to fill the tank.
 Therefore the time taken by the larger pipe is X-27 minutes.

 Therefore in one minute, the Larger tap fills up of the tank.